jblanchette/wc3v/docs/DESIGN.md

 Because Warcraft 3 requires the player to actually perform actions in order for more units to "spawn" into the world - it's easy for us at this point to associate things when a user selects that unit.

 As a player begins a (normal) match they will select their existing town hall and produce a new unit.
 We track this new unit as an "unregistered" unit, up until it has spawned and since been selected.
-Because this unit is unregistered it means we need to increase our counter.

 #### Selecting units